 - The Foundation will review the success of the current grant and take that into account, particularly if there has been only one grant cycle funded thus far;

 - The Foundation will review whether the organization has generated interest from other revenue sources and has a long-range funding plan to keep the program sustainable beyond relying on the Foundation;

-- Is the Foundation percentage of support for the program going up, down or remaining the same;
+- The Foundation will review whether the percentage of its support for the program is going up, down, or remaining the same;

-- Is the grantee seeking additional funding for a larger demographic impact or a wider audience.
+- The Foundation will review if additional funding is sought for a larger demographic impact or a wider audience.